 Yes, can be saved as a file.

 Both Zoom and Collaborate feature profile photos which helps students to identify you.
 Ensure that you choose an appropriate photo that provides a professional and presentable image.
 Setup your environment ahead of time and experiment with settings for the best results.
-Check your camera framing and position and the lighting in the room.

 Position your body for a head and shoulders shot.
 You can use a 3x3 grid and place your eyes centred on the top line.